tobysmith568/tobysmith.uk/client/src/app/data/posts/content/walletqr.md

 Both halves of the application are extensively unit tested; the client-side application contains 199 tests with 95% coverage while the server-side application contains 154 tests with a 94% coverage.

-WalletQR is not currently online for people to use in production, but it will be shortly after I recieve my marks from the module I developed it for.
+WalletQR is available at the URL: [https://walletqr.co.uk](https://walletqr.co.uk).

 ### Functionality